thomasesmith/php-vw-car-net/README.md

 ```bash
 composer require thomasesmith/php-vw-car-net
 ```
+## Regional Support
+So far, this package has only been officially tested with a ***U.S.A.
+VW Car-Net account***.
+It is unknown how this will work with Car-Net accounts outside of the U.S., and it is unknown how it will work with VW WeConnect accounts.
+If you want to help test this, [please do](https://github.com/thomasesmith/php-vw-car-net/issues).

 ## Quick Start
 All you need now is a VW Car-Net account in good standing...
 ```php